faenrandir/a_careful_examination/content/documents/polygamy/bruno_contemporary_sources.md

 +++

-On August 22, Cheryl L. Bruno shared her ongoing documentary catalog in the Mormon Polygamy Documents Facebook group detailing contemporary sources on Joseph Smith's practice of polygamy.
+Cheryl L. Bruno has shared her ongoing documentary catalog in the Mormon Polygamy Documents Facebook group detailing contemporary sources on Joseph Smith's practice of polygamy.
 Her work revises and expands upon Mark Tensmeyer’s work published in "Secret Covenants: New Insights on Early Mormon Polygamy."